prp-e/NaLLM/README.md

 > Q: What are some common uses of alpaca fiber?
 > A: Alpaca fiber is highly valued for its softness, warmth, and durability, and is used to make a variety of clothing and textiles, including sweaters, scarves, blankets, and rugs.
 It is also used to make luxury items such as high-end suits and coats.

 Here we have a problem and as you can see, it generated three question-answer pairs.
 We just can modify our topic-intent prompt to get a better and more coherent answer.
+Here is our new prompt:

+> topic: animals
+> intent: alpacas
+>
+> remember to generate only one question-answer pair.